Mitzi Green

-Mitzi Green (born Elizabeth Keno; October 22, 1920 – May 24, 1969) was an American child actress and singer for Paramount and RKO, in the early "talkies" era.
+Mitzi Green (born Elizabeth Keno; October 22, 1920 – May 24, 1969) was an American actress and singer known for her work as a child actress for Paramount and RKO, in the early "talkies" era.
 She then acted on Broadway and in other stage works, as well as in films and on television.

 Early years

-Mitzi Green was born in The Bronx on October 22, 1920.
+Mitzi Green was born in The Bronx on October 22, 1920 to a Jewish family.
 Starting at the age 3, she began appearing in her parents' vaudeville act under the name Little Mitzi.